 My sister went on with her story.

-On the same bus route, same circumstances (jam-packed with passengers, conductor missing my sister more than once, then seeing her when there were fewer people on the bus), but when he started to shout at her again, she answered back, “I’ve been holding my money all this time, ready to pay.
+Another journey, on the same bus route, same circumstances (jam-packed with passengers, conductor missing my sister more than once, then seeing her when there were fewer people on the bus), but when he started to shout at her again this time, she answered back, “I’ve been holding my money all this time, ready to pay.
 I did try to attract your attention but you just didn’t look at me.
 It’s not my fault that you didn’t ask me.
 YOU are the one who’s not been doing your job properly.”

 My sister finished her story with, “I don’t know where I got the courage from, answering back in front of all those people.
 It must be because I’m now a married woman.”